zwave-js/zwave-js-ui/docs/guide/plugins.md

 # Plugins

-Plugins are NodeJS packages that can be integrated into ZWavejs2Mqtt in order to add new awesome features.
+Plugins are NodeJS packages that can be integrated into Z-Wave JS UI in order to add new awesome features.
 They have access to all the clients (zwave and mqtt) and express instance.

 ## Usage

-A plugin is imported in ZWavejs2Mqtt using `require(pluginName)(context)` where the context provides access to these elements:
+A plugin is imported in Z-Wave JS UI using `require(pluginName)(context)` where the context provides access to these elements:

 - `zwave`: Z-Wave client
-- `mqtt`: Mqtt client
+- `mqtt`: MQTT client
 - `app`: Express instance
 - `logger`: A logger instance to log things in console/file based on logger general settings